Mulao people: Language

 The Mulao speak the Mulam language, a Tai–Kadai language that uses Hanzi (Chinese characters) when written.

 Culture

 Traditionally, the marriages among the Mulao were arranged by the parents and traditionally, new wives did not live together with their new husbands until the birth of their first son.

 Their homes are made out of clay with brick roofs and are composed of three rooms.
-The animals are maintained far away of the family dwellings.
+The animals are maintained far away from the family dwellings.

 The traditional clothing of the men consists of a jacket of large buttons, wide pants and sandals.
 The single women arranged their hair into two tresses that become a tuft when they are married.

 Religion

 Although religion no longer plays a significant role in their daily life, traditionally the Mulao have been mostly animists.
 Each month they would celebrate diverse festivals.
 The most important one of these was the festival Yifan, where diverse sacrifices of animals were carried out.

 Another one of their festivals was the dragon boat festival that was celebrated on the fifth day of the fifth lunar month.
 During this celebration, the shamans carried out ceremonies to assure good crop harvests and to expel harmful insects.